Thoughts On Watercolor Painting -

 Notes To My Students - By - Joe Bucci

 Joe is a landscape painter who works in acrylics on canvas.
 These tips about painting apply to watercolor, and all painting media.
 I recommend a read.

-I chose this one to be first, because it is so very simple.
+I chose this one to be first because it is so very simple.
 The composition is almost entirely rectilinear (Horizontal and vertical lines).
 It is relieved by two diagonals and an arc (top left).
 The artist is Linda Doll.

 This devilishly simple seeming delight by Leslie Klaar speaks with just a few flat colors yet tells the whole story

-What so you think about this little gem, by John Lovett.
+do you think about this little gem, by John Lovett.
 Its all about the center of interest.
-How many colors do you see.
+How many colors do you see?
 Even though it seems so colorful,

 This reminds me of John Singer Sergeants work.
 Color is secondary to the values of this elegant composition by William H. Jones.
 Of course its a canal scene in Venice.
 Notice that the color scheme is the similar to the one above.

 Thomas Freeman shows us how to push objects back into the distance.
 See how he expertly uses ever fainter and less contrast(y) washes to give us such impressive depth.

 How about some color.
 It takes a magician to use every single color in one painting and not make a mess.
 This beauty by Wyatt Waters tingles with excitement.
 There is nothing here except some glass and some fruit, but boy, does it sing.